ksindi/managers-playbook/README.md

 ## Meetings

-1. Avoid [shitty brainstorm sessions](https://erikbern.com/2017/12/29/toxic-meeting-culture.html) by encouraging long-form writing.
-"Don’t defer decisions to meetings.
-Make decisions on the spot, communicate it over long-form writing, and use the meeting to discuss it."
+1. Avoid [shitty brainstorm sessions](https://erikbern.com/2017/12/29/toxic-meeting-culture.html) by encouraging proposals written before having a meeting.
+    > "Don’t defer decisions to meetings.
+Make decisions on the spot, communicate it over long-form writing, and use the meeting to discuss it." - Erik Bernhardsson
 1. Always end a meeting with actions, owners and timing, so it's clear what next steps are.
 1. For staff meetings, go around the table and ask reports what their biggest concerns are.
     > Many managers want to attend executive staff meetings, as it makes them feel needed and puts them in the know.
 I made use of this desire by setting a price of admission to the meeting: you had to fess up to at least one thing that was 'on fire.'" - Horowitz